nkuttler/django-chaos-engineering/docs/index.rst

 remote services and modifying data returned from such services, etc. But it seems like such experiments would better be done with other tools.
-It might be possible to create some of these effects by providing e.g. a `@chaos` decorator, but having to modify the source code of an application to run chaos experiments sounds too intrusive to me.
+It might be possible to create some of these effects by providing e.g. a `@chaos` decorator, but having to modify the source code of an application in several places to run chaos experiments sounds too intrusive to me.

 If you want to run tests on your infrastructure, you can try tools like `toxiproxy <https://github.com/shopify/toxiproxy>`_ and `pumba